- Home

 Design and Technology

-The aim and objectives of the Design and Technology Department relate directly to those of the school and to the requirements of The National Curriculum.
-We see Design and Technology as an area of practical and creative activity that aims to prepare young people for life in a changing technological society.
+Our aims and objectives of the Design and Technology Department relate directly to the requirements of The National Curriculum.
+We see Design and Technology as an area to develop practical and creative skills that aim to prepare young people for life in a changing technological society.

-The practical applications of mathematical, scientific and art concepts are combined with practical skills and an understanding of aesthetic, social and environmental issues together with industrial practices.
-The wider influence of our environment, social and moral choices are naturally woven into the teaching and learning in the classroom and indeed, through all aspects of designing for others.
-We encourage students to reflect on and evaluate present and past design and technology, its uses and its impacts.
+We offer the practical applications of mathematical, scientific and art concepts are combined with practical skills.
+We develop an understanding of aesthetic, social and environmental issues together with industrial practices.
+The wider influences of our environment, social and moral choices are naturally woven into the teaching and learning in the classroom and indeed, through all aspects of designing for others.
+We encourage students to reflect on their work, evaluate present and past design and combine with modern technology alongside its uses and its impact.
 Technology helps all students to become critical and creative designers who will become informed consumers for the future.

 KS3

-Each course of KS3 Design and Technology at Tabor Academy is designed to further improve the students designing and making skills, whilst also embedding the Personal, Learning and Thinking Skills such as Team Work, Innovation and Creativity.
+Each course of KS3 Design and Technology at Tabor Academy is designed to further improve the students’ designing and making skills.
+We recognise the value this through embedding the Personal, Learning and Thinking Skills such as Team Work, Innovation and Creativity in order to be successful.
+We build upon the students’ knowledge and skills at KS3 and utilise their achievements in order to prepare them for GCSE.

-Every student studies Design and Technology (Food , Textiles or D&T) for 1 hour per hour a week at KS3.
+Every student studies Design and Technology (Graphics, Textiles or Resistant Materials) for 1 hour a week in a rotation with Food Preparation and Nutrition.

-In Design and Technology lessons, students will learn a variety of skills, including traditional practical workshop skills, Graphics graphic skills and CAD/CAM skills using our ICT facilities.
+In Resistant Material lessons, students will learn a variety of skills, including traditional practical workshop skills, marking out skills and gain skills using our machines and facilities.
 Students will complete a number of projects that will enhance both their practical skills, and theoretical understanding of this wide-ranging subject.
 The projects will allow students to build on, and develop, their skills enabling them to successfully complete GCSE courses at KS4.

 Practical projects will see the use of resistant materials to design and create solutions to a given brief.
 We aim to produce a product outcome in wood, metal and plastic throughout the course of KS3.